chantastic/react-patterns/README.md

 ## Existence Checking

 Do not check existence of props at the root of a component.
-Componenst should not have two possible return types.
+Components should not have two possible return types.

 ```javascript
 // bad